AVSystem/developer-zone/docs/LwM2M_Client/Nordic/nRF7002DK.md

 0. With the board still connected to a serial port interface, open a serial communication program.

-    !!! note
-        Use the `anjay stop` command to stop LwM2M Client and change credentials.

 0. Use the `anjay` command to list possible options:

     ```